30 things to do in Bali

 - If you have the opportunity, attend a local ceremony: in Bali there are many temples.
 And everyone has their own celebration.
 So it will not be strange that some match your stay.
 Of course, you will have to dress appropriately and respect their traditions very much.
-For us it was an unforgettable experience!
+For you it would be an unforgettable experience!

 - Buy yourself a sarong and use it throughout your trip: if your route through Indonesia starts in Bali, buy yourself a sarong the first few days, so you will amortize it during the whole trip.
 A sarong is a handkerchief or cloth typical of Bali.
 It is mainly used as clothing for both men and women to enter the temples.
-You will see that there are sarongs of better and worse quality.
-I bought mine for 40,000 rupiah.
-And I used it during the 3 months we were in Indonesia and as a beach towel in the Philippines.
+You will see that there are sarongs of better and worse quality. you can bought it for 40,000 rupiah.
 The best investment of the trip!

-- Marry for the Balinese rite: cheap what is said cheap is not.
-But is it that there are cheap weddings?
+- Marry for the Balinese rite: is that there are cheap weddings?
 You can take a look here at some possibilities and prices.
-Unforgettable will be safe.

 - Visit some of the best temples.
 You do not have to go to everyone, really.
 But the truth is that there are some really incredible and very different between them.
 Here you have the best: